Top 12 Renaissance Masterpieces

 Soon after Brunelleschi constructed the Duomo, his friend Donatello created the first free-standing nude male sculpture since the famous marble statues of the Classical period.

-Donatello initially crafted another clothed ‘David’ out of marble, but his bronze version is far more famous.
+Donatello initially crafted another clothed David out of marble, but his bronze version is far more famous.
 The half-naked man stands vulnerable but triumphant, capturing the spirit of the Biblical story while also hinting at the sensuality that was gradually being reintroduced after centuries of strictly censured religious art.

 7. Bernini, Apollo and Daphne

-Apollo and Daphne, Gian Lorenzo Bernini, 1622-25
+Apollo and Daphne, Gian Lorenzo Bernini, c.
+1622-1625.
+Source: Borghese Gallery, Rome

-Chiselled out of a single block of marble, Bernini’s ‘Apollo and Daphne’ captures all the movement and magic of the original myth.
-The Roman god Apollo, filled with lust, attempts to seize the nymph Daphne, but at the last moment she is miraculously turned into a laurel tree.
+Chiseled out of a single block of marble, Bernini’s Apollo and Daphne captures all the movement and magic of the original myth.
+The Roman god Apollo, filled with lust, attempts to seize the nymph Daphne, but at the last moment, she is miraculously turned into a laurel tree.

 Bernini captures the transformation in a single moment.
 There is a clear contrast between the medium and the subject.
 Formed out of hard, unyielding rock, the statue is nonetheless fluid and dynamic.
-Movement and softness is expressed by the impression of his hand on her waist, the branching of her fingers into leaves, and the windswept robes scarcely covering the figures.
+Movement and softness are expressed by the impression of his hand on her waist, the branching of her fingers into leaves, and the windswept robes scarcely covering the figures.
+Bernini’s statue epitomizes the technical skill, Classical inspiration, and artistic ingenuity of Renaissance sculpture.

 6. Jan van Eyck, The Arnolfini Wedding

-The Arnolfini Wedding, Jan van Eyck, 1434
+The Arnolfini Portrait by Jan van Eyck, 1434.
+Source: The National Gallery, London.

 Although the Renaissance is most often associated with Italy, it is important to note the expansion of artistic styles in the Low Countries.
 The Flemish painter Jan van Eyck was at the forefront of Early Renaissance art.
-His most famous piece, ‘The Arnolfini Wedding’, provides an example of the complexity that began to characterise European art.
+His most famous piece, ‘The Arnolfini Wedding’, provides an example of the complexity that began to characterize European art.

-Even more interestingly, if one looks closely at the mirror hung on the back wall, it is possible to see the miniscule reflection of a man entering the room.
-This detail raises questions about who this visitor might be, and suggests a new role for the artist and audience as participants in the scene.
+With the rich growing ever richer, portraits became an important status symbol, used to show off one’s personal fortune.
+In this painting, the ornate chandelier, grand bed, and even the tiny dog all proclaim the subjects’ wealth.
+Even more interestingly, if one looks closely at the mirror hung on the back wall, it is possible to see the minuscule reflection of a man entering the room.
+This detail raises questions about who this visitor might be and suggests a new role for the artist and audience as participants in the scene.
+Masterpieces such as this laid the groundwork for the new role of art in Europe.

 5. Raphael, The School of Athens

-The School of Athens, Raphael, 1510-11
+The School of Athens, by Raphael, 1509-1511.
+Source: Vatican Museums.

 The walls of the Vatican are filled with some of the Renaissance’s most famous and important artwork, not least the ceiling of the Sistine Chapel.